pendashteh/potato/README.md

 It's designed to be fully customisable while allowing for receiving updates from upstream.

-[ the code base is baking if you've arrived early.
-"Watch" the space to get notified when it's ready to serve! ]
+[ The farm is at the admentment stage ]